arnavgautam/TreeHacks2015/Demos/Demo-UsingCSUpload/Demo.md

 	- [STORAGE ACCOUNT NAME]
 	- [CERT THUMB PRINT]

-	> **Note:** You can retrieve the certificate thumbprint value from the Windows Azure PowerShell cmdlets configuration settings file (C:\Users\\[YOUR-USER-NAME]\AppData\Roaming\Windows Azure Powershell\DefaultSubscriptionData.xml).
+	> **Note:** You can retrieve the certificate thumbprint value from the Microsoft Azure PowerShell cmdlets configuration settings file (C:\Users\\[YOUR-USER-NAME]\AppData\Roaming\Microsoft Azure Powershell\DefaultSubscriptionData.xml).
 Ensure the thumbprint comes from the same subscription that contains your storage account.
 Additionally, if you stored the VHD file in a different path, update that value.

-	> The paths to the commands in the cmd file depend on the Azure SDK version, therefore if you	 have a different version other than 1.8 make sure you update the following line: `C:\Program Files\Microsoft SDKs\Windows Azure\.NET SDK\2012-10\bin\csupload.exe`
+	> The paths to the commands in the cmd file depend on the Azure SDK version, therefore if you	 have a different version other than 1.8 make sure you update the following line: `C:\Program Files\Microsoft SDKs\Microsoft Azure\.NET SDK\2012-10\bin\csupload.exe`

 1. Run UploadDisk.cmd and in the output note how csupload.exe detects empty blocks in the file.
 It does not upload them for efficiency.

-1. Once the upload has completed open IISVM1 in the Windows Azure Management portal.
+1. Once the upload has completed open IISVM1 in the Microsoft Azure Management portal.

 	>**Note:** The _IISVM1_ virtual machine is used in other demos of this training kit, you can use that one or any other virtual machine for this demo purposes.